AbhilashGade/WebApp/README.md

 ## Features
-* As a developer, I am able to create new account by providing the following fields as an input
+* As a developer, I am able to create new account by providing the following fields as an input sassdas

     * Email Address
     * Password
     * First Name
     * Last Name
 * As a developer, I am able to get a particular user after the user has entered his credentials by      implementing basic auth
-* As a developer, I am able to edit a particular user after the user has entered his credentials by      implementing basic auth
+* As a developer, I am able to edit a particular user after the user has entered his credentials by

 ## Requirements

 * Node.js
   * express.js
 * Sequelize